Quantum dimer models emerging from large-spin ultracold atoms: Construction of an orthogonal basis

-Here, $\Box_{ab}=1$ if $\ket{a}$ and $\ket{b}$ differ by a 4-site loop in their transition graph, and is zero otherwise.
-The symbol $\Box^{(2)}_{ab} =1 $ if $\ket{a}$ and $\ket{b}$ differ by either a single 6-site loop, or two distinct 4-site loops in their transition graph, and is zero otherwise.
-The expression for the orthogonal dimer states from Eq. (\ref{eqn: dimer_basis}) in the main text then reduces to
+Here, $\Box_{ab}=1$ if $\ket{a}$ and $\ket{b}$ differ by a four-site loop in their transition graph, and is zero otherwise.
+The sites making up the loops do not need to be nearest neighbors.
+The symbol $\Box^{(2)}_{ab} =1 $ if $\ket{a}$ and $\ket{b}$ differ by either a single six-site loop, or two distinct four-site loops in their transition graph, and is zero otherwise.

-We note that a given dimer state contains an $\mathcal{O}(1)$ contribution from a particular singlet covering, which we may use to label the dimer state.
-Higher-order contributions come from singlet covers which differ from the labeling cover by successively longer loops in their transition graph.
-A pictorial example of singlet covers being used to construct an orthogonal dimer state is shown to first order in Fig. \ref{fig:OrthogonalState}.